bufbuild-ru/docs/blog/document-your-apis/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Document Your APIs and Increase Your Developer Productivity"
-  tagline: "August 19, 2021"
 ---

+# Document Your APIs and Increase Your Developer Productivity

 Documentation is a fantastic developer productivity tool that can be applied by all levels of software engineers during the development process.